teknostatik/Web-Development/setup.md

 At work I’m running Windows 10.
 It largely does the job, but I would like to be able to live without it.
 Most of my day is spent doing video calls using either Teams or Zoom, but apart from those I tend to use largely the same suite of applications as I do for everything else.

-At home (and whilst travelling) It’s mostly [Ubuntu][21] with a side order of [LibreElec][22] and [Raspbian][23] for my Raspberry Pis.
+At home (and whilst travelling) It’s mostly [Ubuntu][21] with a side order of [Debian][22] and [Raspberry Pi OS][23].
 I've been using the [i3 window manager][27] for Ubuntu since early 2020, although I do have Gnome installed on most of my computers as well.
 The script I use for installing my computers is [available on Github][28] and is regularly updated so it generally represents the software I am currently using.

 Firefox has always been my main browser, and it surprises me that more people don't use it.
 I have a container running with various versions of all the main browsers so that I can test things, but otherwise it's Firefox all the way.